BlogTestingMocking React Native 0.61 modules with Jest

 A few months ago, Facebook announced the release of React Native 0.61.

-Version 0.61 seems to be solving several issues that stopped my team from upgrading to 0.60 earlier.
-All seemed to be going well until I tried to run the tests...
+Version 0.61 solved several issues that had blocked my team from upgrading to 0.60 earlier.
+All seemed to be going well until I tried to run the tests.

-Prior to React Native 0.61, haste was used to map the individual module files.
-In haste the mapping is done by filename so it's easy enough to find the corresponding file in the react-native repo.
-So, to mock a module, we could simply do something like:
+Prior to React Native 0.61, Haste was used to map the individual module files.
+In Haste the mapping is done by filename so it's easy enough to find the corresponding file in the react-native repo.
+To mock a module, we could simply do something like:

 jest.mock("Button", () => {});

-React Native 0.61 dropped support for haste, which means that all these mocks don't work anymore and we started getting a bunch of errors such as:
+React Native 0.61 dropped support for Haste, which means that these filename-based mocks don't work anymore and we started getting errors such as:

 Cannot find module 'Button'